mhorger3/SEPTA-UI/README.md

 ## Technologies

 * React UI
-  * This is a work in progress, this may or may not change depending on our middleware solution in EC2
+  * This is a work in progress, this may or may not change depending on our middleware solution
 * Node.JS
   * Webpack
   * Lambda functions
 * Amazon AWS
   * RDS MySQL
   * CloudWatch
+  * API Gateway
   * Lambda
   * VPC
-  * EC2
+  * Route 53

 ---